 Try a New Sex Toy

 Do you have a go-to vibrator?
 Have you only ever played with one kind of sex toy?
 Is your toy the same style you’ve had for a decade?
 There’s nothing wrong with loving one thing, but let this be the year you branch out a little.
-If clitoral stimulation is your jam, look for other styles of vibrators that stimulate your clit in a new way.
+If clitoral stimulation is your jam, go to your local sex shop and look for other styles of vibrators that stimulate your clit in a new way.
 For the person who’s always used a standard cock ring, maybe this is the year to try one with vibrations.